A Critical Assessment of PINNs and Operator Learning for Geotechnical Engineering: Multi-Layer Perceptrons in Geotechnical Engineering

-A related validation issue is class imbalance.
-High-consequence events are rare: a typical liquefaction database might contain 200 liquefaction cases (4\%) and 4,800 non-liquefaction cases (96\%).
-A classifier predicting "no liquefaction" for every site achieves 96\% accuracy while missing every actual failure.
-The solution is to evaluate models using recall (fraction of actual failures detected) and F1-score rather than accuracy, and to recognize that in geotechnical applications, missing a failure (false negative) is far more costly than a false alarm (false positive).
+Class imbalance creates a related validation issue.
+High-consequence events are rare, and a typical liquefaction database might contain 200 liquefaction cases (4\%) alongside 4{,}800 non-liquefaction cases (96\%).
+A classifier that predicts ``no liquefaction'' for every site achieves 96\% accuracy while missing every actual failure.
+Models for such problems should report recall (the fraction of actual failures detected) and F1-score rather than accuracy.
+In geotechnical applications, a missed failure (false negative) carries a much higher cost than a false alarm (false positive).